 Take Care Of Your Mental Health

 One of the most important freshman tips is to take care of your mental health.
 It’s easy to get lost in your college studies and completely forget about your well-being.
 Check on yourself often, and make sure you are happy and have enough time to enjoy activities that help you survive.
 Remember, it’s okay to ask for help.
 Most colleges offer counseling centers.
 When curriculums and course conflicts become hard to manage, turn to your academic adviser.
-If you have too many essays, you should consider getting help from writing services.
+If you have too many essays, you should consider getting help from write an essay online service.
 Finally, keep in touch with your loved ones and understand that it may take time to fit in; things will change for the better!

 The first year of college can be very stressful and might make you feel alone, but remember that there are a lot more people who are also new to college life and struggle just as much as you do.
 So don’t give up, and try to make the most of this year.
 This advice for freshmen in college will make your life easier and help you adjust to college life faster.
 Keep in mind that you won’t be this young again, don’t be afraid of making mistakes; just make sure you learn from them.